smorico/mmc/doc/source/mmc/plugins/audit.rst

 The audit framework is configured in the :file:`base.ini` configuration file, and is disabled by default.
-To enable it, uncomment the audit section.
+To enable it, uncomment the audit section in file /etc/mmc/plugins/base.ini.
 It should look like:

 ::